Robert-M-Lucas/h-mail/docs/generated/routes/foreign/verify_ip/VerifyIpRequest.md

 ## Description
 A `DeliverEmailRequest` will cause the target server to issue a `VerifyIpRequest` back to the sender to ensure the IP is not being spoofed.
-The `ip_verification` token verifies that the IP belongs to the sender.
+The `ip_verification` token should be the same as the one in `DeliverEmailRequest`.

 ## Schema